corinne-forever/ITSA/README.md

 1. Data collection
 	* Tweets are collected from twitter from the users defined in `itsa.properties`
 2. Normalization
-	* Tweets are stripped of their links, case, mentions, setc and hashtags
+	* Tweets are stripped of their links
 3. Sentiment analysis
 	* Positive and negative scores are calculated for each tweet

 ## Limitations/Future Work
+Those interested in continuing the work of this project should read the Future Work section of the paper in the `data and paper` zip file.
+Here are a few relating to implementation:

 * The twitter API limits the number of tweets that can be collected from a user to 3200
 * No modularity in first phase, must be done manually
 * Limited configuration options.
 Most tweaks will need to be made in the code.